Ajit Sarkar

-Ajit Sarkar (অজিত সরকার) (1947 – 14 June 1998) was Indian politician who was a member of the Communist Party of India (Marxist).
+Ajit Sarkar (অজিত সরকার) (1947 – 14 June 1998) was an Indian politician who was a member of the Communist Party of India (Marxist).

 Political career

 He entered politics through the Students' Federation of India, the CPI(M)’s student wing, and is still remembered in these parts as a firebrand leader who took up the cause of the landless and the poor.